AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/README.md

 ### DORA tool vs previous ArcGIS tool to produce car travel times

-A systematic comparison between the current DORA routing tool (for car) and the previous ArcGIS -based routing tool was conducted and the results can be read from [**here**](tests/DORA-validation).
+A systematic comparison between the current DORA routing tool (for car) and the previous ArcGIS -based routing tool (that was used to produce the data for years 2013 and 2015) was conducted and the results can be read from [**here**](tests/DORA-validation).